fajrocha/gymanager.java/README.md

 record classes for [jOOQ](https://www.jooq.org/) as well as for [Flyway](https://github.com/flyway/flyway) to run the migrations.

-I recommend to use _Docker_ containers, and by using the `docker-compose.yml` of the solution simply run the usual:
+It is recommended to use _Docker_ containers, and by using the `docker-compose.yml` of the solution simply run the usual:

 ```shell
 docker compose up -d